-Soy isoflavones may stimulate elastin production and give skin a better ability to “bounce back”[6,7]
+Soy isoflavones may stimulate elastin production and give the skin a better ability to “bounce back”[6,7]

 Oral intake and topical application[7,9]

-Topical application of racemic equol can stimulate collagen synthesis thereby increasing the thickness of skin[1,6,10]
+Topical application of racemic equol can stimulate collagen synthesis thereby increasing the thickness of the skin[1,6,10]

 Oral intake of soy isoflavone may reduce fine wrinkles